 The Assessment Task Force (ATF) was formed in the 2016-17 academic year and began work to support the expanded implementation of a culture of inquiry and outcomes assessment across the College curriculum.
 The Assessment Task Force is composed of instructional personnel, including full- and part-time faculty, and instructional managers.
+A full-time faculty member leads the committee, with committee membership comprised of faculty from two-year degree programs, CTE programs, and discipline areas.

 The purpose and charge of the Assessment Task Force adapts with ongoing improvements to the College's assessment and strategic planning processes, and in response to student achievement and faculty evaluation of learning outcomes assessments.
-The current purpose of the Assessment Task Force is:
+With the implementation of the College's assessment process complete and in use, the current purpose of the Assessment Task Force is:

-- to provide guidance and support to College faculty in the assessment of student learning - to guide the definition, implementation, curriculum mapping, and assessment of Comprehensive Institutional Learning Outcomes (CILOs) - to expand the implementation of the College's comprehensive, ongoing, and integrated curriculum assessment process for CLOs, DLOs, and PLOs to discipline and transfer courses and programs, - to serve as a resource and advisory group for the continuous improvement of assessment processes, and - to expand the implementation of the program review process to General Education discipline groups and transfer degrees
+- to provide guidance and support to College faculty in the assessment of student learning, serving as the primary source of professional development and one-on-one training sessions; - to support faculty in the assessment and evaluation of student achievement of Comprehensive Institutional Learning Outcomes (CILOs); - to support the ongoing refinement and continuous improvement of the College's comprehensive, ongoing, and integrated curriculum assessment process for CLOs, DLOs, and PLOs; - to formulate and propose goals for the Assessment Task Force, and - to compose and present an Assessment Task Force report on progress, presented at Fall In-service days for faculty discussion and review and presentation to the OCCC College Council.